-4. Hostile Couples

 Hostile couples are like validators, except there are high levels of defensiveness on the part of both partners.
-In Dr. Gottman’s lab, the husband was usually the validator and the wife was the avoider.
+In research from the Love Lab with heterosexual couples, the husband was usually the validator and the wife was the avoider.
 That was based on influence function shapes, which I explain in my book, Principia Amoris: The New Science of Love.

 5. Hostile-Detached Couples

-(Final draft)